JanusMilan/loging-scripts/programs_for_frontend_entries/ReadMe.txt

 How to do the tests
-→ the test input and test output files are in the subdirectory "test_files" → each program has its own directory in the "test_files" which contains the concrete test files und test instructions
+→ the test input and test output files are in the subdirectory "test_files" → each program has its own directory in the "test_files" which contains the concrete test files, test instructions and programs